RohanJobanputra/Sentiment_analysis_project/README.md

 # Sentiment_analysis_project

-A simple machine learning project to analyze and classify text into **positive, negative, or neutral sentiment**.
+A simple machine learning project to analyze and classify text into **positive or negative**.

 ## Features
 - User can input text and get instant sentiment classification.
-- Built using **Python, NLTK, and Machine Learning basics**.
+- Built using **Python, NLTK, and Machine Learning**.
 - Beginner-friendly project to understand NLP fundamentals.

 ## How to Run